johnno1962/InjectionIII/README.md

 **Stop Press:** The functionality of InjectionIII is now  available as a Swift Package in the [HotReloading Project](https://github.com/johnno1962/HotReloading).
 No need to download the app, just add this project to yours and add a short "Run Script" "Build Phase" as described in the README.md.
+Do not release your app with the HotReloading package included!

 This README includes descriptions of some newer features that are only available in more recent releases of the InjectionIII.app [available on github](https://github.com/johnno1962/InjectionIII/releases).
-You may need to use one of these releases for Apple Silicon or if you have upgraded to Big Sur due to changes to macOS codesigning that affect the sandboxed App Store version of the app.
+You should use one of these releases for Apple Silicon or if you have upgraded to macOS Monterey or Xcode 13.

 ![Icon](http://johnholdsworth.com/InjectionUI.gif)